The End of Innocence

 Strangely, the fact that I hadn't imagined it—that my psyche had responded to something real—gave me strength.
 I began clawing my way out of that hole.

-Later that month, we holidayed with her family—her mom, dad, Bernie, John.
-Terry still wouldn’t tell me where it happened.
-Then one night, watching a film with a sex scene in a car, I turned to her:
+Later that month, we holidayed with her family—her mother, Bernie, and John.
+Terry still wouldn't tell me where it happened.
+Then one night, watching a film with a sex scene in a car, I turned to her later in bed:

 "You fucked him in the Discovery, didn't you?"